Mickey Rooney

 He and Garland became lifelong friends, appearing in several "let’s-put-on-a-show" musicals, including 1939's "Babes in Arms," for which he earned his first best actor Oscar nomination.

-Rooney was the biggest box office sensation in Hollywood in 1939, 1940 and 1941.
+Rooney was the biggest box-office sensation in Hollywood in 1939, 1940 and 1941.
 He earned his second best actor nomination for a more dramatic turn in 1943's "The Human Comedy."

 Rooney has been married eight times.
 His first wife was Ava Gardner; his last marriage, to Jan Chamberlin, has lasted the last 32 years.

 Rooney has been resilient.
-He earned a supporting actor nomination for the 1956 war film, "The Bold and the Brave," and was nominated for an Emmy for his brilliant performance as cruel TV star in Rod Sterling’s 1957 "Playhouse 90" drama, "The Comedian."
+He earned a supporting actor nomination for the 1956 war film "The Bold and the Brave," and was nominated for an Emmy for his brilliant performance as cruel TV star in Rod Sterling’s 1957 "Playhouse 90" drama, "The Comedian."
 He also earned a second supporting actor Oscar nomination as a horse trainer in "The Black Stallion."

-He finally won an Emmy as a mentally challenged man in the 1981 TV movie "Bill" and received a nomination for the 1983 sequel, "Bill: On His Own."
+He won an Emmy as a mentally challenged man in the 1981 TV movie "Bill" and received a nomination for the 1983 sequel, "Bill: On His Own."

 Rooney, who received a juvenile Academy Award in 1938, earned an honorary Academy Award for his lifetime achievement in 1983.

-Finding success on Broadway in the early 1980s in "Sugar Babies," Rooney has toured the country in countless plays including "A Funny Thing Happened on the Way to the Forum" and "The Wizard of Oz," both of which had engagements at the Pantages Theatre on Hollywood Boulevard.
+Finding success on Broadway in the early 1980s in "Sugar Babies," Rooney toured the country in countless plays including "A Funny Thing Happened on the Way to the Forum" and "The Wizard of Oz," both of which had engagements at the Pantages Theatre on Hollywood Boulevard.

-He was introduced to a young audiences as one of the robbers in the 2006 hit, "Night at the Museum."
+He was introduced to a young audiences as one of the robbers in the 2006 hit "Night at the Museum."

 Related stars